HumanCellAtlas/data-portal-content/content/privacy/privacy/privacy.md

 We request your consent to process your personal data.
 If you do not consent to us processing your personal data, we will not be able to provide you access to the service or we will only provide you a subset of functionalities available within the service.

-### 3. What personal data is collected from users of the service?
-How do we use this personal data?
+### 3. What data types are collected from users of the service and how do we use this data?

-We collect the following personal data from users of the service:
+We collect the following data from users of the service, some of which may be personal data:

 - IP address
 - Client operating system
 - Browser version
 - Date and time of a visit to the service website
 - Statistics on web pages visited
+- Referrer header

 If support (without logging in) is requested by users of the service we also collect: